nf-core/stableexpression/docs/usage.md

 > [!WARNING]
 > Microarray data must be already normalised.
 When mixing your own datasets with public ones in a single run, you should use the `RMA` method to be compliant with Expression Atlas and GEO datasets.

-First, prepare a samplesheet listing the different count datasets you want to use.
+First, prepare a CSV samplesheet listing the different count datasets you want to use.
 Each row represents a specific dataset and must contain:

 | Column       | Description                                                                               |
 | ------------ | ----------------------------------------------------------------------------------------- |